 Data presented in table 5.9.3 indicate a positive relationship between total household size and level of total household income.
-The total household income is lowest (Rs.43, 050) for the smaller household size of the household.
-According to sample survey, the household size having more than 80 percent is earned from non-agriculture sector.
+The total household income is lowest (Rs.
+43,050) for the smaller household size of the household.
+According to sample survey the household size having more than 80 percent is basically earned from non-agriculture sector.
 Only 20 percent income is from agriculture.
 Share of agriculture as a source of income is less in all household size.
-It is because Limbu have no adequate land for farming and lack of modernization in agriculture sector.
-If held Limbu have low type of land in terms of not having irrigation facilities, pakha bari type and so on.
-In above data share of non-agriculture as a source of income is high.
-Mostly remittance, business and service contribute more for non-agriculture source of income for Limbu or poor people of rural areas.
-Per capita income of Limbu is very low and which are very low as compared to national level per capita income.
+It is because Bhote have no adequate land for farming and lack of modernization in agriculture sector.
+If held Bhote have low type of land in terms of not having irrigation facilities, pakha bari type and so on.
+In above data share of non agriculture as a source of income is high.
+Mostly remittance, business, trekking and service contributes more for non agriculture source of income for Bhote or poor people of rural areas.
+Per capita income of Bhote is very low and which are very low as compared to national level per capita income.